NVIDIAGameWorks/RTXGI-DDGI/README.md

 1. Open Cmake
 2. Copy the path to where you downloaded this source package.
 Add `/samples` to this path on the "source code" line
 3. Copy the path to where you downloaded this source package.
 Add `/samples/build` to this path on the the "binaries" line (below "source code")
 4. Select `Configure` in Cmake
 	4a.
-If using VS2017, you must also select `x64` as platform for generator in the dropdown
+If using VS2017, you must also select `x64` as platform for generator in the dropdown 4b.
-	4b.
 If using VS2019, the platform is `x64` by default
 5. Select `Generate` in Cmake
-6. Open `samples/RTXGISamples.sln` in the build directory (created by CMake) and build the solution
+6. Open `RTXGISamples.sln` in the `samples/build` directory (created by CMake) and build the solution
 7. Run `samples/runTestHarness.bat` to run the test harness sample application with the default settings

 ### Building the SDK Only